|U.S. Department of Justice

 The Office for Victims of Crime, working in close concert with other federal agencies, has established the following array of services and assistance to help the affected communities and respond to the needs of crime victims.

 OVC's Victim Assistance Center 1-800-331-0075 (TTY 1-800-833-6885): OVC established a national toll-free information line for victims and families of victims staffed by trained mental health professionals to provide crisis counseling.
-Victims can obtain information about available benefits, recieve referrals to local resources, and provide pertinent identifying information about individual victims and contact information for future notification about benefits, services, and criminal justice proceedings.
+Victims can obtain information about available benefits, receive referrals to local resources, and provide pertinent identifying information about individual victims and contact information for future notification about benefits, services, and criminal justice proceedings.

 Mental Health Counseling Services: OVC will make funding available to the Center for Mental Health Services to support crisis counseling centers for victims and family members in the affected states.